 However the current transport connections into and through the area are either incomplete or highly congested.
 This makes it slower and more expensive to move freight and these costs are passed on to customers.
 It also makes it harder to local residents and businesses to get around.
 With freight movements expected to double by 2035, it’s important to start building solutions now to address this.
 The project will provide the necessary infrastructure to unlock the restrictions to growth and support Auckland’s future prosperity.

-East West Link animation video
+East West Link walking and cycling video

 East West Link Application to the Environmental Protection Authority (EPA)